-Well, after listening to the Mark II tweeter and crossover for several weeks, Steve Killian and I drove up to Pennsylvania for the weekend for the Oswalds Mill festival in mid-November.
+After listening to the Mark II tweeter and crossover for several weeks, Steve Killian and I drove up to Pennsylvania for the weekend for the 2003 Oswalds Mill Tasting festival in mid-November.
 I took il Monstro and a re-housed lead-acid-battery-powered Sonic Impact digital amplifier (talk about contrasting DIY philosophies!) for show and tell, but we never got the chip-amp into the system.

-So I finally was able to hear il Monstro with a truly state of the art (!) high-efficiency speaker system and it was a mind-warping, expectation-altering experience.
-On returning home I found the Adire Mark II setup unlistenable - muddy in the midrange transition area - some odd intergration issues.
+So I was able to hear il Monstro with a truly state of the art (!) high-efficiency speaker system and it was a mind-warping, expectation-altering experience.
+On returning home I found the Adire Mark II setup unlistenable - muddy in the midrange transition area and some odd integration issues.

 The crossover uses air-core inductors and polyester (Mylar) capacitors, and is bolted to the assembly.
 Wires run to the speaker driver terminals with detachable spades for the woofer and spring terminals at the compression driver, so the unit can be easily removed for an external crossover upgrade.